UK judge holds hearing in Meghan’s lawsuit against newspaper

 “These five women are not on trial, and nor am I,” she wrote.
 “The publisher of the Mail on Sunday is the one on trial.
 It is this publisher that acted unlawfully and is attempting to evade accountability; to create a circus and distract from the point of this case — that the Mail on Sunday unlawfully published my private letter.”

-The newspaper’s lawyers say that it was Meghan’s friends who brought the letter into the public domain by describing it in the People article.

-American actress Meghan Markle married Harry, grandson of Queen Elizabeth II, in a lavish ceremony at Windsor Castle in May 2018.
+American actress Meghan Markle, former star of the TV legal drama “Suits,” married Queen Elizabeth II’s grandson Harry in a lavish ceremony at Windsor Castle in May 2018.
 Their son Archie was born the following year,

 In January the couple announced they were quitting royal duties and moving to North America, citing what they said was unbearable intrusion from the British media.